Age of Empires: Age of Empires

 Age of Empires, released on October 15, 1997, was the first game in the series, as well as the first major release from Ensemble Studios.
 It was one of the first history-based real-time strategy games made, utilizing the Genie game engine.
 GameSpot described it as a mix of Civilization and Warcraft.
 The game gives players a choice of 12 civilizations to develop from the Stone Age to the Iron Age.
 The expansion pack, The Rise of Rome, published by Microsoft on October 31, 1998, introduced new features and four new civilizations, including the Romans.
 Although the two games had contained many software bugs, patches resolved many of the problems.

 Age of Empires was generally well received, despite some highly negative reviews.
 GameSpot criticized a confused design, while Computer and Video Games praised the game as strong in single and multiplayer.
-The Academy of Interactive Arts & Sciences named Age of Empires the 1998 "Computer Strategy Game of the Year."
+The Academy of Interactive Arts & Sciences named Age of Empires the 1998 "Computer Strategy Game of the Year".
 For several years, the game remained high on the sales charts, with over three million units sold by 2000.
 The Rise of Rome sold one million units in 2000 and attained 80% as an aggregate score from GameRankings.

 In June 2017, Adam Isgreen, creative director of Xbox Game Studios announced Age of Empires: Definitive Edition at the Electronic Entertainment Expo 2017.
-It will feature overhauled graphics with support for 4K resolution, a remastered soundtrack, and other gameplay improvements, and was planned to be released on October 19, 2017, but was delayed until February 20, 2018, when it was released on the Microsoft Store.
-On May 30, 2019, Microsoft announced that the Definitive Edition would be coming to Steam in the future, along with the Definitive Editions of both Age of Empires II and Age of Empires III.
+It features overhauled graphics with support for 4K resolution, a remastered soundtrack, and other gameplay improvements, and was planned to be released on October 19, 2017, but was delayed until February 20, 2018, when it was released on the Microsoft Store.
+On May 30, 2019, Microsoft announced that the Definitive Edition would be coming to Steam, along with the Definitive Editions of both Age of Empires II and Age of Empires III.